 Trading and investing in stocks are two different approaches to profiting from using the stock market.
-However, they are two very different methods.
+While some use the terms interchangeably, they are two very different methods.
 Traders seek short-term profits, while investors look for long-term gains.
 Each method has its pros and cons, strategies, and nuances, but both have the ultimate goal of making money on the markets.

 Basics of Stock Trading

-Stock trading refers to people who have more frequent trades.
+Stock trading refers to people who make more frequent trades.
 Swing traders, day traders, and scalp traders all fall into this category because it requires a more active approach.

 Stock trading is also more time consuming because every day you want to trade, you will need to spend time creating watchlists, looking at newswires, using technical analysis indicators, and more to find stocks that are on the move and can help make you money.